juev/awesome-stars/README.md

 ## [Assembly](id:assembly)

-- [hackclub/some-assembly-required](https://github.com/hackclub/some-assembly-required) – An approachable introduction to assembly.
+- [hackclub/some-assembly-required](https://github.com/hackclub/some-assembly-required) – 📘 An approachable introduction to Assembly, the result of our months-long quest to understand the language.
 - [bytedance/sonic](https://github.com/bytedance/sonic) – A blazingly fast JSON serializing & deserializing library
 - [lukechampine/blake3](https://github.com/lukechampine/blake3) – A pure-Go implementation of the BLAKE3 cryptographic hash function